 The BBFC upheld the U for The Dam Busters' DVD release in 2006 and cinema re-release in 2007.

 The 2006/7 classification decisions were on the grounds that the racist term employed in the film occurs within a historical context.
 The use of the term is not 'aggravated', or made worse, by other factors such as abuse, racist violence, or any specific intention to offend.
-For both releases, the BBFCinsight highlighted the language, and the war violence, going into detail about the historical context in the longer BBFCinsight published online.
+For both releases, the BBFC content advice highlighted the language, and the war violence, with more detail about the historical context available online.

-The BBFC's current Guidelines, published in 2014, state that at U 'Discriminatory language or behaviour is unlikely to be accepted unless clearly disapproved of' whereas at PG ' Discriminatory language or behaviour is unlikely to be acceptable unless clearly disapproved of, or in an educational or historical context, or in a particularly dated work with no likely appeal to children'.
+The BBFC's current Guidelines state that at U 'Discriminatory language or behaviour is unlikely to be accepted unless clearly disapproved of' whereas at PG ' Discriminatory language or behaviour is unlikely to be acceptable unless clearly disapproved of, or in an educational or historical context, or in a particularly dated work with no likely appeal to children'.

 From time to time distributors will resubmit films and videos for a modern BBFC classification.
 When this happens, the BBFC considers the film alongside changing public attitudes, research and the law, including the BBFC's own public consultations.

 The Dam Busters was resubmitted in March 2018 as the distributor planned to put the film back in UK cinemas (including, on this occasion, at the Royal Albert Hall) 'for one day only' in order to celebrate the 75th Anniversary of the events depicted.

 BBFC Compliance Officers viewed the film and considered all the issues in line with the current Classification Guidelines.
 Under these Guidelines, they recommended a new classification of PG uncut as the most appropriate category for the film today.
 Though this raised the classification from U up to PG, it is the most appropriate category for the film.